Michael Kay: Announcer for the New York Yankees (1992–present)

 Since the late 1990s, Kay and Sterling have co-emceed such events as the Yankees' annual Old-Timers' Day ceremony as well as players' number retirements, anniversary celebrations for the team's World Series victories, and the City Hall celebrations after Yankees' World Series victories.
-Following Sterling’s retirement, Kay handled 2024 duties solo.
+Following Sterling's retirement, Kay handled 2024 duties solo.

-Other announcing work
+Other work

 Kay and Sterling also provided play-by-play commentary for Nintendo 64's All-Star Baseball video games from 1999 to 2001.
 In addition to his Yankees work, Kay has called play-by-play of several postseason games on ESPN Radio, including the 2008 NLDS between the Philadelphia Phillies and Milwaukee Brewers, the 2013 ALDS between the Detroit Tigers and Oakland Athletics, and Game 3 of the 2016 ALDS between the Texas Rangers and Toronto Blue Jays.

 In January 2022, ESPN hired Kay and Alex Rodriguez to broadcast an alternate Sunday Night Baseball broadcast on ESPN2, similar to the critically acclaimed "Manningcast" for Monday Night Football.
-These broadcasts ram through 2023.
+These broadcasts ran through 2023.

 That same year, Kay also called the 2022 National League Wild Card Series on ESPN alongside Rodriguez.
 Doing the St. Louis Cardinals-Philadelphia Phillies series, these games were noted for being the final games in the careers of Albert Pujols and Yadier Molina.
 The duo both went out with singles and getting standing ovations from the crowd as they exited for pinch runners.
 The Phillies swept the Cardinals in two games in the best of three.

 In 2025, Kay began posting “chicken tender reviews” on an Instagram page, following in the example of Dave Portnoy’s pizza reviews.
 He aims to sample chicken tenders at every ballpark the Yankees visit.

+In April 2026, Kay appeared with Larry David in a commercial for YES Network.